 - Really consider how you are going to teach your child.
-You’re not required to follow the National Curriculum but if you want your child to take qualifications or return to school at a later date, you need to think about what they should know.
+You’re not required to follow the National Curriculum but if you want your child to take qualifications or return to school at a later date or new school year, you need to think about what they should know.
 Many families attend Explore Learning to top up the work they are covering at home.
 Tuition centres allow children to socialise with others and experience a structured learning environment in small chunks.

 Discover more interesting posts from our blog

 June 13, 2017